 What happened next will be familiar to anyone who read my earlier articles about other pioneers of the early software industry.
 Doug came up with some packaging and began selling his game directly to local computer stores, as well as through outlets for semi-professional software like SoftSide magazine’s TRS-80 Software Exchange and a similar organ run by Creative Computing.
 When Scott Adams started Adventure International, he signed up there as well.
 (Occupying a weird ground somewhere between software publisher and catalog merchant, AI did not demand an exclusive license to the software they “published.”)
 Meanwhile he made a second game, Galactic Trader, which replaced military with economic conquest.
 By the end of 1979, the two games together were bringing in about $1000 per month.

 That $1000 was very welcome, because otherwise the bottom was falling out for Doug financially.
 The second oil crisis precipitated by the Iranian Revolution had seriously damaged the economy, and Doug could no longer sell his houses.
 Meanwhile it was becoming increasingly clear that his country law practice was not sustainable on its own, at least not in this economy.
 Barely two years after coming to Maine, he decided to cut his losses and move on, yet again, to something else.
 With no clear plan as yet what that something would be, he piled into his old Chevy Impala along with his 220-pound mastiff (in the front seat) and his computer (in the back) to visit his little brother in Eugene, Oregon.
-The car started to die before he made it there, in the vicinity of Yellowstone National Park.
+The car started to die in eastern Oregon.
 Doug:

 Something went out with the transmission.
 It started throwing out smoke.
 Fortunately, by the time I got into western Oregon it was mostly downhill to Eugene because I had the windows rolled down so we could breathe because the smoke was coming up through the transmission.
 I couldn’t go more than 15 miles an hour and the windshield wipers wouldn’t work and it was a blizzard outside.
 I was out there kind of working the wipers by hand going downhill.
 Finally, we got down into Pendleton, which was just a lot lower than Walla Walla, and we could see again.
 We made it to about five miles from Eugene when the car finally gave up and my brother came and got me.